ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

 ### Post Testing

-These steps should only be done once all changes to a release have been made.
+These steps should only be done once all changes to a release have been made and we are ready to deploy.
 Here we are creating a tag which will become inconsistent if further changes are made to the release branch.
-Hence it is important to delete the branch after it has been tagged.
+Hence it is important to delete the relevant release branch after it has been tagged.

 1. Create a release tag in the EPICS, ibex_gui, genie_python and JSON_bourne repositories.
 For each repo
     1. Go to `[REPO_URL]/releases`, e.g. `https://github.com/ISISComputingGroup/ibex_gui/releases`